Alignak-monitoring-contrib/alignak-app/README.rst

 Bugs / Enhancements
 ===================

-Please open any issue on this `repository <https://github.com/Alignak-monitoring-contrib/alignak-app/issues>`_.
+Please open any issue or idea on this `repository <https://github.com/Alignak-monitoring-contrib/alignak-app/issues>`_.

 License
 =======